joshxgchen/hitman3/README.md

 3. Hold your phone as if you were aiming a gun.
 4. Use your device's gyroscope and touch gestures to aim and interact with the scope.
 5. Experience the simulated Hitman 3's scope on your phone screen.
+6. Attach the gunscope to the nerf gun.

 ## Credits